srimuthurajesh/Tech-Notes/Java/microservices.md

 1. Header - consists of type:jwt and algo.
 2. Payload - consists of emailid, createddate, roles, subject.
 3. Signature - signing header payload with public key.

+Note: we need to pass JWT in header as key Authorization and value "Bearer tokenxxxxxxx".